 At this point, you’ll have two buckets: suspects and prospects.
 Suspects are companies you think might be interested.
 Prospects are companies that are definitely interested.
 Sometimes, sales teams use other terms like “sales leads.”
 What’s most important is that internally, within your company, you have clear definitions for the nomenclature you use.

 Your suspects and prospects have needs.
 If you can meet those needs, you'll get the sale.
 So how do you know what they need?
-You research.
+You research and qualify your leads.

-Check out their social media feeds (especially any company news updates from the brand’s LinkedIn page, or those profiles from senior employees) to see what they talk about, and find something you can connect over.
+Check out your potential customers’ social media feeds (especially any company news updates from the brand’s LinkedIn page, or those profiles from senior employees) to see what they talk about, and find something you can connect over.
 See where they've been mentioned in the news to get an understanding of where they are in the company lifecycle.
 Look at org charts to see who the decision-makers are.
 Trawl funding news to see if they have cash to spare.

 Crunchbase is a popular source of information on companies that you can use during the research phase of your sales life cycle.

 Depending on the size of the deal and the sales process, sales reps should spend some time researching potential pain points and figuring out how to convince the prospect that they should buy.
 It might feel like a waste of time at first, but it can sometimes pay off.
 But don’t go overboard; over-researching your prospects is just as bad as not researching them at all.

-We're still laying the groundwork for selling here.
-Sales reps get in contact with qualified prospects during this stage and try to set sales appointments.
+We're still laying the groundwork for selling here, and that includes the process of initiating first contact with qualified prospects and trying to set sales appointments.